|Release Date||Release Name|

 DC RUM to NAM name changes also apply to the solution’s components as follows:

-NAM 2017 May release Dynatrace NAM 2018 release RUM Console NAM Console Central Analysis Server (CAS) NAM Server Advanced Diagnostic Server (ADS) Advanced Diagnostics on Demand feature of NAM Server Agentless Monitoring Device (AMD) NAM Probe
+DC RUM 2017 May release Dynatrace NAM 2018 release RUM Console NAM Console Central Analysis Server (CAS) NAM Server Advanced Diagnostic Server (ADS) Advanced Diagnostics on Demand feature of NAM Server Agentless Monitoring Device (AMD) NAM Probe

 Dynatrace eServices licensing now replaces the DLM licensing system for both capacity-based and component-based licenses.
 This will greatly simplify license management during upgrades while also tracking usage.